IHT Planning

 However, the RNRB does come with conditions attached and so may not be available, or available in full to everyone.
 To be eligible for the residence nil rate band the property must be your main home (i.e. it does not apply to buy-to-lets or holiday homes) and only applies where you are leaving your property to “direct descendants”.

-It’s also worth noting that if a couple’s estate is worth more than £2 million the additional nil rate band tapers back down by £1 for every £2 above this limit.
+Something else that is worth noting for when you are IHT planning in Liverpool, is that if a couple’s estate is worth more than £2 million the additional nil rate band tapers back down by £1 for every £2 above this limit.

 [1] https://www.gov.uk/government/statistics/inheritance-tax-statistics-commentary